[Week 26 of 52 Weeks to a Better Relationship With Your Child]

 If you love your children and honestly want what is best for them, give yourself the benefit of the doubt.
 Give yourself room to learn and problem solve, because this is obviously how it is set up especially for first time parents.
 Then, keep in mind that you are always parenting any given child for the first time.

-Aim for a humble confidence.
+Through it all, aim for a humble confidence.
 Be confident that you are capable of being a good parent.
 Be humble about the need to problem solve on a regular basis.

 Don’t be afraid to be the adult in the relationship

 Don’t confuse adult-adult relationships with parent-child relationships.
 Children are not little adults to be given all the same personal freedoms.
-Children are immature humans that need both protection from others and protection from themselves.
+Children are immature humans that need both protection from others and protection from themselves many times.
 A parent is uniquely allowed to interfere with a child in ways that would not be at all acceptable between adults.
 I discuss this more in The Limits of Libertarian Ideas for the Family.

 Take mistakes in stride